-This section allows you to set the total amount of space you want the RAID array to use.
+This section allows you to set the total space you want the RAID array to use.
 When creating RAID levels, disk capacities are limited by the smallest disk.

-An example of how disk capacities are limited by smallest disk:
+An example of how disk capacities are limited by the smallest disk:

-- You have 2 drives connected to the enclosure. - The first drive is 6 TB, the second is 4 TB. - After creating a RAID level 1 using both drives and maximum capacity, the first drive will have 2 TB, the second 0 TB of free capacity. - The free capacity on the second drive can be used to create a separate array with other drives.
+- You have 2 drives connected to the enclosure. - The first drive is 6 TB, the second is 4 TB. - After creating a RAID level 1 using both drives and maximum capacity, the first drive will have 2 TB, and the second will have 0 TB of free capacity. - The free capacity on the second drive can be used to create a separate array with other drives.